 If you're a physician who has a patient with a high-risk pregnancy, your patient may benefit from advanced diagnostic imaging.
 We provide you and your patients with fetal brain measurements to help guide more informed decisions for care throughout pregnancy and after childbirth.

-Fetal Brain Research at Children's National Health System: Our Goals
+Fetal Brain Research at Children's National Hospital: Our Goals

 Our lab is one of only a handful of research facilities in North America that is dedicated to fetal brain research.
 Our researchers' goals include: